 A settlement can be reached any time until the case goes to court.
 It’s usually in everyone’s best interests to resolve the situation before it reaches the very costly court process.
-However, if the value of your claim cannot be agreed, then court proceeding may become necessary.
+However, if the value of your claim cannot be agreed, then court proceedings may become necessary.

-Your Solicitor will look into the following (depending on the facts of your case):
+Your solicitor will look into the following (depending on the facts of your case):

-Your Solicitor and their team will organise the court papers which detail the basis of your claim.
-This is then filed with the court and served on the Defendant when court proceedings are initiated.
+Your solicitor and their team will organise the court papers which detail the basis of your claim.
+This is then filed with the court and served on the defendant when court proceedings are initiated.

-The Claim Form is filed with the court and served to the Defendant on your behalf.
+The Claim Form is filed with the court and served to the defendant on your behalf.

 Your opponent has a limited time to file and send a detailed response, laying out the exact reasons why they are disputing your claim.
-This is called a defence.
+This document is called a defence.